fameandpartners/analytics/README.md

 `>rsconnect::deployApp()`

 ## Data Warehouse: `/dw/`
 This manages F&P's Data Warehouse.
 It uses both R and Python to run ETL jobs.
 It relies on [feather](https://github.com/wesm/feather) to exchange Data Frames between R and Python in the data pipelines.
-The entry point to these ETL jobs are bash scripts, so run the hourly ETL job run
+The entry point to these ETL jobs are bash scripts, so to run the hourly ETL job run

 `$ sh hourly.sh`